Louisville Zoo

-The Louisville Zoo's mission is "To better the bond between the people and our planet".

 History

 The Louisville Zoo opened on May 1, 1969, with 250 animals on exhibit.
 The zoo was built on land acquired by the City of Louisville in the 1960s from the estate of Ben Collins.
 Much of the initial funding was donated by local philanthropist James Graham Brown.

 Opening Day in 1969 mostly had exhibits with four-legged animals such as elephants and giraffes.
 The zoo also offered a train to take zoo visitors past several exhibits; this attraction operated until 2019, and the trains were ultimately sold in 2021.
 Opening Day had some criticism from the general public as a lack of shade was evident throughout the zoo.
 Over time, tree growth has reduced the problem.

 In 1997, a fully restored Philadelphia Toboggan Company (PTC #49) carousel was added as an attraction.
 In May 2007, Glacier Run Splash Park, a children's water playground with 42 water-spray features, opened at the zoo.
-The splash park was the first phase of the Glacier Run area to open, which features polar bears exhibits modeled after the town of Churchill, Manitoba, Canada.
-In the summer of 2022 Slash Park closed due to reconstruction of the drainage mat and is set to re-open in Spring of 2023.
+The splash park was the first phase of the Glacier Run area to open, which features polar bear exhibits modeled after the town of Churchill, Manitoba, Canada.
+The Splash Park closed in 2022 due to reconstruction of the drainage mat and reopened in April 2023.